 I hope you enjoyed this easy crochet blanket tutorial!

 If you prefer a video tutorial, a video can be found on my YouTube Channel!

-If you have any questions about this pattern, please feel free to leave a comment or send me an email.
+If you require any further assistance about this free pattern or any other easy crochet patterns on my site, please feel free to leave a comment or email me.

-Thanks for checking out my free throw crochet pattern and if you liked this pattern follow along with me on Facebook, Instagram or Pinterest (where I pin daily!).
+Thanks for checking out my free throw crochet pattern and if you liked this pattern follow along with me on Facebook, Instagram or Pinterest (where I pin daily!) about more free crochet projects like afghan patterns for example.
 If you prefer video tutorials, you can also find me over on YouTube!